maximecb/uvm/README.md

 - `/ncc`: An implementation of a toy C compiler that outputs UVM assembly
   - [`/ncc/README.md`](ncc/README.md): documentation for the NCC compiler.
   - [`/ncc/examples/*`](ncc/examples): Example C source files that can be compiled by NCC
-- `/api`: A system to document and automatically export bindings for UVM system calls and constants.
+- `/spec`: A system to document and automatically export bindings for UVM system calls and constants.
-  - `/api/syscalls.json`: Declarative list of system calls exposed by UVM.
+  - `/spec/syscalls.json`: Declarative list of system calls exposed by UVM.
-- `/doc`: Markdown documentation for UVM
+- `/docs`: Markdown documentation for UVM
-  - [`/doc/syscalls.json`](doc/syscalls.md): List of system calls and constants accessible to UVM programs
+  - [`/docs/syscalls.json`](docs/syscalls.md): List of system calls and constants accessible to UVM programs

 The `ncc` compiler is, at the time of this writing, incomplete in that it lacks some C features and the error messages need improvement.
 This compiler was implemented to serve as an example of how to write a compiler that targets UVM, and to write some library code to be used by other programs.
 Over time, the `ncc` compiler will be improved.
 Despite its limitations, it is still usable to write small programs.
 Contributions to it are welcome.

-The `api` directory contains JSON files that represent a declarative list of system calls, constants and the permission system that UVM exposes to programs running on it.
+The `spec` directory contains JSON files that represent a declarative list of system calls, constants and the permission system that UVM exposes to programs running on it.
 This is helpful for documentation purposes, or if you want to build a compiler that targets UVM.
-The directory also contains code that automatically generates [markdown documentation](doc/syscalls.md), Rust constants and [C definitions](ncc/include/uvm/syscalls.h) for system calls.
+The directory also contains code that automatically generates [markdown documentation](docs/syscalls.md), Rust constants and [C definitions](ncc/include/uvm/syscalls.h) for system calls.

 ## Open Source License